detronetdip/detronetdip/README.md

 - 👯 I’m looking to collaborate with other Developers. :raised_hands:
 - 💬 Ask me about anything, I'm happy to help! :smile:
 - 📬 How to reach me: [Drop me a text!][linkedin]
 - 📹 Let's connect!
-I'd love to know the kind of movie you watch to.
+I'd love to know the kind of movie you watch.

 <br>